spryker/spryker-docs/docs/ca/dev/monitoring-issues-and-informing-about-alerts.md

 title: Monitoring issues and informing about alerts
 DESCRIPTION: Learn how issues with environments are monitored and how customers are informed about alerts on SCCOS
 template: concept-topic-template
-last_updated: Jan 11, 2024
+last_updated: Feb 07, 2024
 redirect_from:
   - /docs/cloud/dev/spryker-cloud-commerce-os/monitoring-issues-and-informing-about-alerts.html
 ---

 Every Spryker cloud environment is monitored by the monitoring systems and a dedicated 24/7 team that ensures that environments run stable.
-In case of problems, this team takes action autonomously or inform you if there is a need for further action on their side.
+In case of problems, this team takes action autonomously or inform you if there is a need for further action on their side, or from your side.
 This document explains in details how monitoring and alerting works on Spryker Cloud Commerce OS.

 ## What is monitored?